ONSdigital/response-operations-ui/scripts/README.md

  addresses we're sending to)

 In addition, the script takes a number of arguments:
 - Survey name.
-Currently only 'construction' is valid but more will be in the future.
-This name links to a mapping with the proper survey name and phone number for the survey.
+This relates to a map in the script that contains the survey name and phone number.
 - Respondent period (Takes the form of "<Month> <Year>" e.g., "April 2020")
 - Return by date (Takes the form of "<Day> <Month> <Year>" e.g., "07 May 2020")